Octopus773/Wanda-Vision/docs/source/tutoCreateGame.rst

 To create a game module, you will need to create a shared library with 3 differents things.

-The two first things are C style functions that will be used to determine the type of module you create and to start your module.
+The two first things are C style functions that will be used by the arcade core to determine the type of your module.

 The first one is the get header.
 It should have this signature:
 ```extern "C" Arcade::ModInfo getHeader()```